stdrice/stdrice.github.io/content/_index.md

 title: ''
 ---

-# Welcome!
+# ようこそ!
 ![a](/a.jpeg)
 Hi, I’m **stdrice**.
-Welcome to my personal site, where I share my thoughts, ideas, and a bit about myself :D
+Welcome to my personal site, where I share my thoughts, ideas, and a bit about myself.

 &nbsp;